Gliptal/TPW-Settings/README.md

 - ICON CHOOSER
   - Opened by clicking on the ICON TYPES parameter's white text area
-  - Use the checkboxes on the right to select which elements to change
+  - Use the checkboxes on the right to select which elements to change (more elements at once are selectable)
   - Click on an image on the left to change the icon for the selected elements
   - 'APPLY': saves the set icons